Dr. Muna Al anzi

 Mr. Daniel Vásquez Vega

 Daniel Vásquez Vega is an S.J.D. candidate at the University of Minnesota Law School.
 Originally from Colombia, he holds an LL.B. from CES University in Medellín and an LL.M. from University College London.
 After six years of working as an in-house attorney at Colombia's biggest insurance company, he joined the faculty of EAFIT Law School where, as an assistant professor, he teaches contracts, torts, and insurance law.
 He is also an arbitrator at the Medellín Chamber of Commerce and an Ad-Hoc Judge (Conjuez) of the Medellín Court of Appeals, Civil Chamber.
-His research focuses on contract law, Colombia's incorporation of stare decisis, and the importance of cases and case law in legal pedagogy.
+His research focuses on legal history, private law, Colombia's use of judicial precedent and incorporation of stare decisis, and the importance of cases and case law in legal pedagogy.

 Advisor Prof. Carol Chomsky